 Members can contact Club Staff for access to Slack, which can be accessed on the web, on your desktop or laptop, or on your mobile phone.
 Here's a handy guide to setting up your account.

-Every Friday at 5pm Members meet on Slack for CHEERS, a weekly virtual happy hour call for introverts & creatives to discuss meaningful topics related to the creative life.
+Once a month on Fridays at 5pm Members meet on Slack for CHEERS, a virtual happy hour for introverts & creatives to discuss meaningful topics related to the creative life.
 For upcoming themes, consult our Events page.